Large Deviations Optimal Scheduling of Closed Queueing Networks: Introduction

 \subsection{Organization of the paper}

 The remainder of our paper is organized as follows.
-In Section \ref{sec:model} we introduce the basic notation and formally describe our model together with the performance metric.
+In Section \ref{sec:model} we introduce the basic notation and formally describe our baseline model together with the performance metric.
 In Section \ref{sec:smw} we introduce the family of Scaled MaxWeight policies.
-In Section \ref{sec:main_results} we present our main theoretical result, i.e., that there is an exponent optimal SMW policy for any set of primitives.
+In Section \ref{sec:main_results} we present our main theoretical result, i.e., that there is an exponent optimal SMW policy for any set of primitives satisfying our main assumption.
 In Section \ref{sec:smw_analysis} we prove the exponent optimality of SMW policies.
-In Section \ref{sec:sims} we describe our simulation study of SMW policies using NYC yellow cab data.
+In Section \ref{sec:open_network} we apply our technical machinery to an open network setting.
 We conclude in Section \ref{sec:conclu}.